Climate and Average Weather Year Round in Miami Florida, United States

 The average daily incident shortwave solar energy experiences significant seasonal variation over the course of the year.

 The brighter period of the year lasts for 2.0 months, from March 25 to May 24, with an average daily incident shortwave energy per square meter above 6.2 kWh.
-The brightest day of the year is May 2, with an average of 6.8 kWh.
+The brightest month of the year in Miami is April, with an average of 6.6 kWh.

 The darker period of the year lasts for 2.7 months, from November 6 to January 28, with an average daily incident shortwave energy per square meter below 4.3 kWh.
-The darkest day of the year is December 22, with an average of 3.7 kWh.
+The darkest month of the year in Miami is December, with an average of 3.8 kWh.

 For the purposes of this report, the geographical coordinates of Miami are 25.774 deg latitude, -80.194 deg longitude, and 7 ft elevation.